Sean2Plowshares/Parseltongue/README.md

 4. list - show all todo names and index numbers
 5. show - show description for indicated todo
 6. save list

+Things todo needs to do:

+1. save as a method of TodoList into file named "name.json"
+2. load TodoList by name
+3. delete Todo from TodoList
+4. when starting, auto-loads last TodoList I was working on